-Should it be medically necessary for the participant to reduce his or her hours by 25% or more, but not cease work entirely, the reduced workday will be applied to serve the waiting period consecutively for seven calendar days.
+Should it be medically necessary for the participant to reduce work hours by 25% or more, but not cease work entirely, the reduced workday will be applied to serve the waiting period consecutively for seven calendar days.

-DSL benefits are payable for up to 180 days of disability.
+DSL benefits are payable for up to 180 days for any one period of disability.
 DSL may not be used to supplement Long-Term Disability (LTD) benefits, even if the participant has DSL available.